Medical questions & health advice by licensed doctors

-"If I am having trouble speaking is it possible that I have aphasia?
+"If I am having trouble speaking is it possible that I have aphasia?"

 Really stumbling over my words lately and just can't seem to put a correct sentence together sometimes.
 I have to really think about what I'm going to say or it comes out wrong.
 Is this aphasia?
 I found some info online and it sounds like thats what it could be.

 If you have any other symptoms, such as dizziness, weakness, confusion, or any other similar neurological symptom, you need to see your doctor right away or go to an emergency room.
 Similarly, if you have any risk factors for a stroke, such as if you have heart disease, if you are elderly, or if you have diabetes, you need to seek immediate medical help.
 In otherwise healthy people, trouble with producing words might be related to nerves or to stress and not true aphasia at all.
 For example, sometimes people who stuttered as children may find that, even as adults, they have trouble with word production when they are under pressure.
 However, it is best to start by having this checked out by your doctor.
 They will be able to perform a complete neurological exam to make sure nothing serious is going on.
 Get in to see your doctor today!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.